MTProj/Client-Server-Model-TCP-Sockets/README.md

 - Backlog messages for logged off clients.
 - Deliver backlogged messages for newly logged in clients
 - Facilitate Blocking/Unblocking of clients
 - Update client with list of clients upon successful login
+- Keeps a total of messages sent and received for each client

 ## Compilation
 Use provided makefile